 Recommended funding will continue to foster and maintain affordable housing.
-Two (2) organizations will provide owner occupied housing rehabilitation for one hundred and eighty (180) homeowners.
+Two (2) organizations will provide owner occupied housing rehabilitation for two hundred and fourty (240) homeowners.
 HOME and CDBG funds will assist homeowners in making emergency repairs or other necessary repairs to bring homes into code compliance, ensure safe and sanitary living conditions and improve energy efficiency.

-HOME and CDBG funds will also be used to provide down payment assistance to approximately sixty-two (62) first time home buyers
+HOME and CDBG funds will also be used to provide down payment assistance to approximately thirty-two (32) first time home buyers